Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The Iranian Revolutionary Guard displayed its sophisticated Russian-made S-300 missile system in public for the first time during a military parade in September 2017.

-In May 2018, a press report disclosed the discovery of a secret site where researchers said it was likely Iran is developing the technology for long-range missiles.
+In May 2018, a press report disclosed the discovery of a secret site where researchers said it was likely Iran was developing the technology for long-range missiles.
 Such a project would not violate current restrictions on Iranian military activities but could ultimately threaten Europe, Israel, and the United States (New York Times, May 23, 2018).

 In July 2018, it was revealed that in 1999, North Korea offered to stop selling missile technology to Iran and other enemy states if Israel paid Pyongyang $1 billion in cash.
 Israel offered food aid instead, but no agreement was reached (Wall Street Journal, July 8, 2018).